khalid-hussain/shaheen/chap19.md

 Highness!
 Maybe I didn't live up entirely to your expectations.
 It is possible that you don't feel the need for me for conquering Granada but there is still a front where you need me.
 Still there is strength in the wings of the frontier falcons.
-Even after Badr Bin Mughira's death there has been no difference in their ferocity and agility."
+Even after Badr bin Mughira's death there has been no difference in their ferocity and agility."

-Ferdinand became startled and looked at Abu Dawood and said, "Do you know that Badr Bin Mughira is alive!
+Ferdinand became startled and looked at Abu Dawood and said, "Do you know that Badr bin Mughira is alive!
 You have deceived us."

 Abu Dawood replied, "As far as I know, he is dead.
 I had arrested him.
 Abu Abdullah had handed him over to the hangman, however, if a miracle from nature has saved him then I take the responsibility that I will present him alive in front of you.
 I would have to take a huge risk for this mission but if you promise to save my girls then I am ready to go for this mission.
-If Badr Bin Mughira is alive, then, I will bring him to you.
+If Badr bin Mughira is alive, then, I will bring him to you.
 If he is not alive, then I take the responsibility of killing his successor and spreading anarchy among his group."